baskann/DSA210/README.md

 **Research Questions**:

 - Are specific music genres related to spending amounts?
-- Is there a relationship between music listening energy and spending amounts?
+- Is there a relationship between music listening and spending amounts?
 - How does emotional positivity level (valence) affect my spending behavior?

 **Data**: